bixb922/crank-organ/doc-software/README.md

 The development relies heavily on the asyncio, which is a framework to run many tasks on a very small computer (the ESP32-S3) and still have a responsive system.
 Around 25 to 35 concurrent asyncio tasks run concurrently.

 MicroPython version 1.27 or later is required.
-Since MicroPython is continually enhanced, it's best use the latest version.
+The binary files provided in the ```crank-organ/bin``` folder include MicroPython.

 If you want to program in MicroPython, a IDE (integrated development environment) is useful.
 Some free options are:
 * Microsoft Visual Studio Code, aka VSCode (free) plus ```mpremote```.
 You can run mpremote in a VSCode window (this is what I use).
 Add the MicroPython stubs from https://github.com/Josverl/micropython-stubs